Len Murray

 Lionel Murray, Baron Murray of Epping Forest, OBE, PC (2 August 1922 – 20 May 2004) was a British Labour Party politician and trade union leader.
+He served as the General Secretary of the Trades Union Congress from 1973 to 1984.

 Early life

 Murray was born in Hadley, Shropshire, the son of a young unmarried woman, Lorna Hodskinson, and was brought up by a local nurse, Mary Jane Chilton.
 He attended Wellington Grammar School, read English at Queen Mary College, London, and then joined the British Army.

 Army

 In the Second World War Murray was commissioned in the King's Shropshire Light Infantry in April 1943 and took part in the Normandy landings on D-Day.
 Six days later, Murray was badly wounded and in October 1944 was invalided out of the army with the rank of lieutenant.

 Demobilisation

 Murray worked at an engineering works in Wolverhampton as storekeeper, before leaving to sell The Daily Worker on street corners and joining the Communist Party.
 Whilst selling The Daily Worker, he encountered his former headmaster, who informed him he was wasting his time.
 Determined to improve himself, shortly afterwards Murray gained a place at New College, Oxford, where he graduated with a First in PPE after two years' study under tutors including the future MP Dick Crossman and Sir John Hicks.